 Private School Approval

-Applications for approval for the 2021-2022 school year will be accepted from March 15 through April 16.
-There are separate online applications for both new and renewing schools.
+Applications for approval for the 2022-2023 school year will be accepted from March 1 through April 16.
+There are separate online applications for new schools and renewing schools.

-- Renewing private schools: the application for renewing schools is available now.
-Please login as described above to ensure you have access to your pre-filled application from last year.
+- Renewing private schools: the application for renewing schools is available March 1.

 - Username: use the email address you submitted for the Head of School on your 2020-2021 application.